DecisionsDev/odm-docker-kubernetes/azure/README.md

 After a few minutes, the command completes and returns JSON-formatted information about the cluster.

-> NOTE: By default this will create a Kubernetes version 1.16 or higher.
+> NOTE: By default, a Kubernetes cluster version 1.16 or higher is created.

 ### d.
 Set up your environment to this cluster
 manage a Kubernetes cluster, you use kubectl, the Kubernetes command-line client.
 If you use Azure Cloud Shell, kubectl is already installed.
 To install kubectl locally, use the az aks install-cli command: